History of Apple Inc.: Jobs and Wozniak leave Apple

 In April 1985, Sculley decided to remove Jobs as the general manager of the Macintosh division, and gained unanimous support from the Apple board of directors.
 Rather than submit to Sculley's direction, Jobs attempted to oust him from his leadership role at Apple.
 Informed by Jean-Louis Gassée, Sculley found out that Jobs had been attempting to organize a coup and called an emergency executive meeting at which Apple's executive staff sided with Sculley and stripped Jobs of all operational duties.

 Jobs, while taking the position of chairman of the firm, had no influence over Apple's direction and resigned in September 1985, taking a number of Apple employees with him to found NeXT Inc. In a show of defiance at being set aside by Apple Computer, Jobs sold all but one of his 6.5 million shares in the company for $70 million.
 Jobs then acquired the visual effects house, Pixar for $5M.
 NeXT Inc. built computers with futuristic designs and the UNIX-derived NEXTSTEP operating system.
 NeXTSTEP eventually developed into Mac OS X. While not a commercial success, due in part to its high price, the NeXT computer introduced important concepts to the history of the personal computer, including serving as the initial platform for Tim Berners-Lee as he was developing the World Wide Web.

 Sculley reorganized the company, unifying sales and marketing in one division and product operations and development in another.
-Despite initial marketing difficulties, the Macintosh brand was eventually a success for Apple, due to its introduction of desktop publishing (and later computer animation) through Apple's partnership with Adobe Systems, which introduced the laser printer and Adobe PageMaker.
+Despite initial marketing difficulties, the Macintosh brand was eventually a success for Apple, due to its introduction of desktop publishing (and later computer animation) through Apple's partnership with Adobe Systems.
+This partnership bore both the LaserWriter printer, one of the first commercially successful laser printers (containing a built-in interpreter for Adobe's PostScript page description language), and Aldus PageMaker, the first commercially successful desktop publishing software.
 The Macintosh became the default platform for many arts industries including cinema, music, advertising, and publishing.